ASYNC-Security/async-security.github.io/sincon-2025-jea.md

 ### Regularly Review Role Capabilities

 In this writeup, the `Start-Process` commandlet was allowed on the JEA endpoint.
-While this was an exaggeration to demonstrate the attack vector, it is important to note that seemingly harmless commandlets such as `Get-Service` can be used to send SMB authentication to other machines, which can then be relayed to other machines in the domain.
+While this was an exaggeration to demonstrate the attack vector, it is important to note that seemingly harmless commandlets such as `Get-Service` can be used to send SMB authentication to other machines, which can then be chained to other attack vectors such as ESC8.

 If you ever have a purpose for these dangerous commandlets, it's highly recommended to restrict the parameters that can be used with them.
 For example, you can restrict the `Start-Process` commandlet to only allow the user to run an executable at `C:\Projects\HealthCheck.exe`.